glls/dotfiles/README.md

 |install| installation and update scripts
 |tmp| will be removed

-keep only README, LICENSE and .gitignore on root folder
+Keep only README, LICENSE and .gitignore on root folder

 ## Shell options
-choose bash or zsh, default is bash
+Choose bash or zsh, default is bash

 ## Platform options
 | file | platform | function |